sdrhodes/ISTA_220/Homework/C#_Chapter_13_Homework.md

 Abstract methods are methods that do not contain method bodies, and are meant to be overwritten with their own functionality when used in an inheritted class

 ### 12. What is an sealed class?
-A sealed class cannot be the base class - it cannot be derived from
+A sealed class cannot be the base class - it cannot be derived from.
+Cannot contain virtual methods

 ### 13. What is an sealed method?
 A sealed method cannot be overrided by a derived class